nimdone/nimdone-88471/src/pages/index.md

         image: images/Picture3.png
         image_alt: App preview on a phone and tablet
         content: >
-          **Search PubMed and nimdone will extract the PDF's allowing them to be saved, all in 1 click**
+          **Search PubMed and nimdone will extract the PDF's which can be opened directly**
         actions:
           - label: Watch video
             url: /features